 The J. Mack Robinson College of Business in partnership with the College of Arts and Sciences, Panthers in the Valley, a signature program that immerses students in one of the world’s most innovative business environments – Silicon Valley.

-Panthers in the Valley is designed for undergraduate and graduate students who are interested in exploring career options in Silicon Valley.
-Panthers in pursuit of the following degree programs are ideal candidates: analytics, computer information systems and entrepreneurship at the Robinson College of Business, and computer science majors from Georgia State’s College of Arts and Sciences.
+Panthers in the Valley is designed for currently enrolled undergraduate, graduate, and doctorate students who are interested in exploring career options in Silicon Valley.
+Panthers in pursuit of the following degree programs are ideal candidates: analytics, computer information systems, entrepreneurship, fintech, and/or marketing from the Robinson College of Business, and computer science majors from Georgia State’s College of Arts and Sciences.